 This video has been made with the time-lapse technique, using DSLR cameras to capture consecutive pictures and then put them together.
 Most of the shots have 10 and 20 seconds of exposition in between, were shot with wide lenses and with the maximum aperture.
 ISO 1600 and 3200 are the main ones.

 The equipment that Enrique Pacheco used was Sony a99 and Zeiss 16-35 f2.8 for most of the shots, sometimes also Sony RX1.

 Enrique Pacheco has had the participation of Péter Nánási as music composer.
 Péter has created an amazing music piece, exclusive for this video.

 Special gratitude to Péter, as well as to Sony and Kietacam, Enrique Pacheco’s sponsors.

-*If you want to license this footage, contact the media department: [email protected]
+// or contact the media department: [email protected]